varunbhatnagar115/nodejs/getting-started.md

   {: pre}

   View your local app at http://localhost:3000.
 Any names you enter into the app will now get added to the database.

+** Avoid trouble**: Bluemix defines the PORT environment variable when your app runs on the cloud.
+When you run your app locally, the PORT variable is not defined, so 3000 is used as the port number.
+See [Run your app locally](runningLocally.html#hints) for more information.

   Your local app and the {{site.data.keyword.Bluemix_notm}} app are sharing the database.
 Names you add from either app will appear in both when you refresh the browsers.